 Weekly MainStay Floating Rate Update

-- The loan calendar for floating rate loan issuance remains active with 18 deals announced last week totaling $10.9 billion of new money, down slightly from the 20 deals for $10.5 billion in the prior week.
-However, primary market activity continues to be focused on repricing/refinancing activity, which as of last week’s reports had generated 63% of this year's issuance.
-Technical factors continue to favor loan issuers as fund managers remain incentivized to keep fund cash balances low (Standard & Poor’s LCD Weekly Wrap, 02/27/14 and J.P.
-Morgan Credit Strategy Weekly Update, 02/28/14).
+- The loan calendar for floating rate loan issuance remains active with 22 deals announced last week totaling $17.8 billion of new money, up from the $10.6 billion in the prior week.
+As has been the case for much of this year, most new primary loan issuance continues to be focused on repricing/refinancing activity.
+During the month of March and the first week of April, repricing/refinancing activity accounted for 67% of issuance.
+Technical factors continue to favor loan issuers, as fund managers remain incentivized to keep fund cash balances low (Standard & Poor’s LCD Weekly Wrap, 04/03/14 and J.P.
+Morgan Credit Strategy Weekly Update, 04/04/14).

-- Investor appetite for floating rate loan funds remained steady for the 89th consecutive week, taking in $673 million for the week ended February 26, 2014, up from $411 million of flows for the prior week.
-This brings 2014 YTD inflows to $5.5 billion into the asset class.
-Since October 2013, weekly loan inflows have averaged $630 million (J.P.
-Morgan Credit Strategy Weekly Update, 02/28/14).
+- Investor appetite for floating rate loan funds remained positive for the 94th consecutive week, taking in $127 million for the week ended April 2, 2014, down from the $257 million in the prior week.
+This brings 2014 YTD inflows to $7.4 billion into the asset class.
+Over the last 10 weeks, loan mutual fund inflows have averaged $400 million (J.P.
+Morgan Credit Strategy Weekly Update, 04/04/14).

-- Secondary trading levels for loans were relatively unchanged last week with the LCD Flow-Name Composite declining 0.05% to 99.87% of par.
-Trading prices for many loans remain somewhat range-bound, given the volume of repricing activity taking some momentum away from secondary trading levels.
-As the following chart illustrates, current average prices for loans still remain at the higher end of the trading range reported over the last 12 months, despite the negative trend in price action in recent weeks (Standard & Poor’s LCD Weekly Wrap, 02/27/14):
+- Secondary trading levels for loans weakened in the last week with the LCD Flow-Name Composite falling 0.11% to 99.48% of par.
+Trading prices for many loans remain somewhat challenged given the volume of repricing activity taking momentum away from secondary trading levels.
+As the following chart illustrates, current average prices for loans remain in the middle of the trading range reported over the last 12 months (Standard & Poor’s LCD Weekly Wrap, 04/03/14):

-- Loan returns were positive as the S&P/LSTA Leveraged Loan Index gained 0.06% for the week ended February 26, 2014.
-Consistent with last week, returns were more favorable towards lower credit quality with BB loans returning negative 0.01%, B loans gaining 0.05%, and CCC loans advancing 0.59%.
-YTD, the S&P/LSTA Leveraged Loan Index has returned 0.81% (Standard & Poor’s LCD Weekly Wrap, 02/27/14).
+- Loan returns were positive as the S&P/LSTA Leveraged Loan Index gained 0.06% for the week ended April 2, 2014.
+Loan returns favored the lower credit quality spectrum with BB and B loans returning 0.00%, while CCC loans advanced 0.86%.
+YTD, the S&P/LSTA Leveraged Loan Index has returned 1.21% (Standard & Poor’s LCD Weekly Wrap, 04/03/14).

 The S&P/LSTA U.S. Leveraged Loan 100 Index is designed to reflect the performance of the largest facilities in the leveraged loan market.